HSLdevcom/ruuvi-beacons-hsl/interfaces.md

 # BLE Interfaces
 The usual mode of operation of beacons is "connectable beacon".
-The beacons broadcast their advertisement data
+The beacons broadcast their advertisement data for everyone, and generally users don't have to connect to the beacon.

+BLE GATT connection is formed for configuration of the beacons.
+While anyone can connect to the beacon and read basic information such as hardware and firmware version and serial number, configuring is protected with a passcode.

 ## Connectable GATT profile
 ### Configuration service